 Professional organizations are pivotal to any profession, but they are especially important in the counseling profession.
 The American Counseling Association (ACA) is the professional organization for counselors, providing many resources for continuing education, one big resource being the annual conference.
 After two years of the ACA conference being held online due to the COVID-19 pandemic, this year it was in person April 6-9 in Atlanta, Georgia.

 One of the things I love about being a faculty member at University of Western States (UWS) is how the university supports professional development.
 Attending a conference is not just useful for learning – it’s dynamic for networking with fellow counselors and educators, professional connections and resting while simultaneously becoming re-inspired and re-energized for our work.
-Dr. Michelle Cox, program director of the UWS clinical mental health counseling (CMHC) program and I went, and wow, did we have the Best.
+Dr. Michelle Rose, program director of the UWS clinical mental health counseling (CMHC) program and I went, and wow, did we have the Best.
 Time.
 Ever!